What Is Click-Through Rate?

 - Original: Properly written meta titles & descriptions help improve a site’s search visibility and your meta tags SEO guide walks you step by step though the process.

 - Updated: Meta Tags are an essential part of SEO.
 In this step by step guide, we show you some tips and tricks for metadata optimization.

 Click-through rate is extremely important for SEO, in more ways than one.

 Website owners and online marketers work tirelessly to get people to click on their links.
 These links can be found in emails, social media ads, PPC ads and most importantly organic search results.
 The main point is to get people to come to their websites and interact with their brands or businesses.
 CTR is at the center of this entire process.

 CTR is a clear reflection of how people are responding to your links, and by extension, your online marketing efforts.
 You can easily tell whether your online marketing campaigns like SEO, PPC, SMM and email marketing are working by looking at your click through rate.
 As mentioned above, your click through rate is the true measure of how optimized your website is.
 For many years, people have assumed that search ranking is the true measure of optimization, but this is not the case.

-No matter how you look at this issue or whichever side you are on this debate, one thing that everyone can agree is that CTR is a very crucial metric in the world of search optimization.
-Google has confirmed that it uses organic click through rate to rank website on its search results.
-Websites with higher CTRs than expected are elevated on search results while websites will lower CTRs are demoted.
+No matter how you look at this issue or whichever side you are on this debate, one thing that everyone can agree on is that CTR is a very crucial metric in the world of search optimization.
+Google has confirmed that it uses organic click through rate to rank websites on its search results.
+Websites with higher CTRs than expected are elevated on search results while websites with lower CTRs are demoted.
 So, we can confidently conclude that CTR does indeed have a direct impact on search ranking.